icinganalysis/icinganalysis.github.io/content/Heated Probes.md

 Lewis, William, and Hoecker, Walter H., Jr.: Observations of Icing Conditions Encountered in Flight During 1948.
 NACA-TN-1904, 1949.
 Jones, Alun R., and Lewis, William: A Review of Instruments Developed for the Measurement of the Meteorological Factors Conducive to Aircraft Icing.
 NACA-RM-A9C09, 1949.
 Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 Tech.
 Rep. No. 5418, Air Materiel Command, AAF, Feb.
 19, 1946.
 (Contract No. W-33-038-ac-9151 with General Electric Co.)

+NACA-RM-E50J12a is cited once in the NACA Icing Publications Database [^5]:
+- Neel, Carr B., Jr., and Steinmetz, Charles P.: The Calculated and Measured Performance Characteristics of a Heated-Wire Liquid-Water-Content Meter for Measuring Icing Severity.
+NACA-TN-2615, 1952.

+An online search [^6] found NACA-RM-E50J12a cited two times.

 NACA-TN-2615 cites 16 references:
 Jones, Alun R., and Lewis, William: A Review of Instruments Developed for the Measurement of the Meteorological Factors Conducive to Aircraft Icing.
 NACA-RM-A9C09, 1949.